predetermined/aqua/README.md

 ```

 ## Middlewares
-You can register middlewares, that will be able to adjust the respond object, the following way:
+You can register middlewares, that will be able to adjust the response object, the following way:
 ```typescript
 app.register((req, res) => {
     // Make changes to the response object